hack4impact-upenn/project-descriptions/README.md

   It's used internally by the site generator ([Jekyll](https://jekyllrb.com/)) to render the Markdown file into a webpage.

-Overview info:
+Project info:
-- `project name*`: Your project's name.
+- `project_name*`: Your project's name.
+Examples: "Philly Food Finder", "Transcribe4All", "BusyBooth"
+- `project_tagline*`: Answers "What?" about the project in 15 words or less.
+Examples: "Map-based web app to find local food resources", "Report illegal vehicle idling in Philadelphia"
+- `semester*`: List of project semesters, formatted f<YY> or s<YY>.
+Examples: "[f14]", "[f15, s16]".

+Client info:
 - `client_name`: Your client's name.
-- `semester*`: Your project semesters, as list of strings with <lowercase semester letter><two number year suffix> i.e. `[f16, s17]`.
+Examples:
+-

-Contact information (each of these fields are optional, so only include the ones you want):
+Project contact information (each of these fields are optional, so only include the ones you want):
 - `email`: An email address that can be used to contact you.
 Note that this address will be made public, so you may want to set up mail filters or use a